Introduction to Java Technology (Language and Platform)

 Because the Java compiler on any platform creates the same bytecode (.class).
 And then we can run that byte code on any Java Virtual Machine.

 If you don’t understand this won’t be a worry, I have given a diagram below which will clear all the concepts.

-That’s why we can call that Java programming language is platform-independent.
+That’s why we can say that Java programming language is platform-independent.

 We need a machine-specific Java Virtual Machine.
-When you visit the JDK download page there are different JDK for windows and different JDK for MAC OS.
+When you visit the JDK download page there are different JDKs for Windows and different JDKs for MAC OS.

 Java Virtual Machine is platform-dependent and that’s why it can create a machine-specific instruction set for your code from the bytecode you have given.